craigh411/LaravelFileUploader/README.md

 ## Installation

+Install via Composer with:

+`composer require craigh/laravel-file-uploader`

+or you can add:

+`"craigh/laravel-file-uploader": "~1.0"`

-To install simply require `craigh/laravel-file-uploader` in your composer.json file and run composer update.
+to the require section of your `composer.json` file and run `composer update` from the command line.

 You should also register the service provider by adding the following to providers in `config/app.php`: